abdrahmansoltan/Learning-Notes/Frontend/TypeScript/2-TS-Types.md

   console.log(myStudent.id()); // prints 1235
   ```

-- you can also use these access modifiers in the constructor function instead of writing them many times
+- **Note 💡:** you can also use these access modifiers in the constructor function instead of writing them many times

   ```ts
   class Department {